 The IPHC conducts numerous projects annually to support both major mandates: stock assessment and basic halibut biology.
 Current projects include standardized stock assessment fishing surveys from northern California to the end of the Aleutian Islands, as well as field sampling in major fishing ports to collect scientific information from the halibut fleet.
 In conjunction with these ongoing programs, the IPHC conducts numerous biological and scientific experiments to further the understanding and information about Pacific halibut.

-The Commission encourages public participation in the management of the resource and regularly seeks advice from the Conference Board, the Processor Advisory Group (PAG), and various State and Federal agencies.
+The Commission encourages public participation in the management of the resource and regularly seeks advice from its advisory bodies and various State, Provincial, and Federal agencies.
+The Commission's advisory bodies include the Conference Board, the Processor Advisory Group, the Research Advisory Board, the Management Strategy Advisory Board, and the Scientific Review Board.

 The Conference Board is a panel representing Canadian and American commercial and sport halibut fishers.
 Created in 1931 by the Commission, the Board gives the IPHC the fishers' perspective on Commission proposals presented at Annual Meetings in January.
 Members are designated by union and vessel owner organizations from both nations.